This story was originally published on December 14, 2018

 The plant bakes coal at high temperatures to make more than 4 million tons of coke a year, a key component in steelmaking.

-Today is a beautiful, clear day and Mead says the stacks aren’t blowing out as much steam or smoke as they do on a hazy or cloudy day.
+Meade says the stacks don’t blow out as much steam or smoke on a clear day as they do on a hazy or cloudy day.

 “Especially on a rainy day, it looks like the whole place is on fire down there,” she said.